 Macadamia nuts, for example, contain an unknown toxin for dogs that can have neurological effects.
-Other nuts that should be avoided, including black, Japanese, and English walnuts, pistachios, pecans, and hickory nuts.
+Other nuts that should be avoided, include black, Japanese, and English walnuts, pistachios, pecans, and hickory nuts.

 There are some nuts that are safe for dogs, though.
 Peanuts, cashews, hazelnuts, almonds, and pine nuts are all safe to share with your pooch.
 These high-fat foods can put your dog at risk for pancreatitis, so even those that are safe for dogs, they should only be fed in very small quantities.